 Road density, including all public and private roads, is an easily calculated development measure.
-Based on criteria set by NOAA Fisheries to protect salmon habitat, road densities fall within the non-functioning (>3 road miles/mi2) category, suggesting degraded habitat.
+Based on criteria set by NOAA Fisheries to protect salmon habitat, Lower Rock Creek (South) is slightly within the non-functioning (>3 road miles/mi2) category.
+The remaining portions of the study area are functional, having less than two road miles/mi2.